GreenBitAI/low_bit_llama/README.md

 ## Updates
 #### 09/12/2023
 🎉 We are happy to announce the release of the 2-bit LLaMA-2 7b (W2A16 g32/g8) models, boasting impressive performance.
 For the first time, the W2A16 model showcases performance on par with the existing W3A16 quantized model while exhibiting superior potential for hardware compatibility.
-Furthermore, our W2A16 LLaMA-2 7b outperforms FP16 LLaMA-3B on several open evaluation tasks with a 3.09x and 5.68x compression ratio to 3B and 7B respectively.
+Furthermore, our W2A16 LLaMA-2 7b outperforms FP16 LLaMA-3B on several open evaluation tasks with a 3.09x and 5.68x compression ratio to 3B and 7B LLaMA respectively.
 Happy trying!

 #### 08/31/2023
 We are happy to release the harness benchmarks on 14 zero-shot tasks based on our 2-bit models.
 Happy trying 😃🚀!!